How Alcohol Extremists Think: A Model of Delusion

 “Liquor makes human beings less free, if being truly free requires full mental faculties.”

 “Liquor consumed by children is harmful to the child, especially in brain development.
 To dismiss the ill effects on children of the outward culture of drinking as an isolated matter for parents not only displays a naiveté about the real world, it also displays a sad ignorance of the proper role of law and government in the maintenance of a free society.”

-The other interesting foundational principle laid out is that notion that the “outward culture of drinking” (meaning the exposure of children to drinking) is harmful to children and due to the need to protect children, we need to protect them from being exposed to the “culture of drinking”.
+The other interesting foundational principle laid out is the notion that the “outward culture of drinking” (meaning the exposure of children to drinking) is harmful to children and due to the need to protect children in general, we need to protect them from being exposed to the “culture of drinking”.